-- Make sure your doctor knows if you are using medicines for high blood pressure (such as atenolol, diltiazem, doxazosin, terazosin, verapamil, Cardura®, Hytrin®, Isoptin®, or Cardizem®).
-Tell your doctor if you are also using cyclosporine (such as Gengraf®, Neoral®, or Sandimmune®), erythromycin (Ery-Tab®), or medicine to treat impotence (such as sildenafil, tadalafil, vardenafil, Cialis®, Levitra®, Viagra®).
+- Make sure your doctor knows if you are using medicine for high blood pressure, such as diltiazem, doxazosin, terazosin, verapamil, Cardura®, Hytrin®.
+Tell your doctor if you are also using cyclosporine (such as Gengraf®, Neoral®, Sandimmune®), erythromycin (Ery-Tab®), or medicine to treat impotence (such as sildenafil, tadalafil, vardenafil, Cialis®, Levitra®, Viagra®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease or liver disease, or a history of prostate cancer or low blood pressure.
+- Make sure your doctor knows if you have kidney disease, liver disease, low blood pressure, or a history of prostate cancer.

 Possible Side Effects While Using This Medicine